AlexKapadia/Cursor-Cheat-Sheet/README.md

 **Explicitly mention the file** in your Cursor conversation:

 ```
-"Use the patterns from quant-finance-engine.mdc to build a Monte Carlo simulation"
+"Use the patterns from quant-finance-engine/quant-finance-engine.mdc to build a Monte Carlo simulation"
-"Follow the architecture in backend/supabase-backend-architecture.mdc"
+"Follow the architecture in backend/supabase-backend-architecture/supabase-backend-architecture.mdc"
-"Apply the design system from web-design/apple-adaptive-system.mdc"
+"Apply the design system from web-design/elegant-typography-warm-minimalist/elegant-typography-warm-minimalist.mdc"
 ```

 #### Method 2: Open Files in Cursor